Merlin's Apprentice: Part I

 In his search for the grail, Merlin suspects something is afoul in Camelot that caused the Grail to depart.
 Merlin confronts Yvonne (who is to be married to Lord Weston when the Grail returns) and her guardian Master Burton (Andrew Jackson).
 Later while touching the Grail's stand, Merlin sees a vision in which he learns the truth of his absence.
 The Lady of the Lake (Miranda Richardson) enchanted him and created Jack.
-Thus, Jack's father is Merlin and his mother is the Lady (this differs from the first film in that the Lady was an almost uninterested party while Merlin battled with her sister Queen Mab).
+Thus, Jack's father is Merlin and his mother is the Lady.

 Barbarians threaten Camelot's door, and knights including Brian want to use an enchanted cave in order to surprise the invaders, who they think are building a dam to drown the kingdom.
 Jack agrees to lift Merlin's enchantment on the passage, but the knights find no construction.
 In the meantime, the barbarians directed by the Lady of the Lake enter the passage and breach Camelot's walls, which are vulnerable from the inside.

 Realizing the impending doom, Merlin tells Jack the truth of his origins.
-Merlin & Jack coordinate to magic a bridge over the barbarian army to safety, but when Brianna is put in danger, Merlin tells Jack to go to her and completes the bridge alone (an effort that fatally drains him) commanding the townspeople, including Jack, to escape.
+Merlin and Jack coordinate to magic a bridge over the barbarian army to safety, but when Brianna is put in danger, Merlin tells Jack to go to her and completes the bridge alone (an effort that fatally drains him) commanding the townspeople, including Jack, to escape.
 As Jack steps off the bridge he breaks the spell to foil the pursuers.
-Meanwhile, Merlin was left in the walls of Camelot and is decapitated by Rauskaug (Alexander Kalugin), the leader of the barbarians.
+Meanwhile, Merlin was left in the walls of Camelot and is killed by Rauskaug (Alexander Kalugin), the leader of the barbarians.